Wisconsin Flips Safety Kah’ni Watts, a Recruiting Setback for Houston

 The timing of the flip adds pressure to an already competitive recruiting cycle.
 Houston has emphasized stronger defensive recruiting to compete in a league featuring fast offenses and physical line play.
 Although single-player losses are common in modern recruiting, losing a committed safety so late forces the staff to reassess priorities.

 Watts was valued for his ability to play multiple secondary roles.
-Therefore, his departure means Houston may need to target another defensive back through high school recruiting or the transfer portal.
+His departure means Houston may need to target another defensive back through high school recruiting or the transfer portal.

 Impact on Houston Fans